PritamChakrabortyShuvo/Docker/Docker-Fundamentals-and-Advanced-Techniques.md

   docker container exec b15948926sheb4 hostname
 ```
 **Copy from container to host**
 ```bash
   docker cp <container_id_or_name>:<container_path> <host_path>
 ```
 **Copy from host to container**
 ```bash
   docker cp <host_path> <container_id_or_name>:<container_path>
 ```
 **Remove all stopped containers**
 ```bash
   docker container prune
 ```
 # CMD vs Entrypoint

-In Docker, both CMD and ENTRYPOINT are instructions used in a Dockerfile to specify the command that should be run when a container starts.
+In Docker, both **CMD and ENTRYPOINT are instructions used in a Dockerfile to specify the command that should be run when a container starts**.
 They might seem similar, but there's a key difference in how they behave:

 ### CMD: